xp44mm/Notebook/Compilers/Finite Automata.md

 Figure 3.44: NFA for r_3

 The NFA for r_4 = (r_3) is the same as that for r_3 .
-The NFA for r_5 = (r_3 )* is then as shown in FIg. 3.45.
+The NFA for r_5 = (r_3 )* is then as shown in Fig. 3.45.
 We have used the construction in Fig. 3.42 to build this NFA from the NFA in Fig. 3.44.

-Now, consider subexpression r_6 , whlch is another a.
-We use the basis con­struction for a again, but we must use new states.
+Now, consider subexpression r_6 , which is another a.
+We use the basis construction for a again, but we must use new states.
 It is not permissible to reuse the NFA we constructed for r_1 , even though r_1 and r_6 are the same expression.
 The NFA for r_6 is:

 Figure 3.45: NFA for r_5

 To obtain the NFA for r_7 = r_5 r_6 , we apply the construction of Fig. 3.41.
 We merge states 7 and 7', yielding the NFA of Fig. 3.46.
 Continuing in this fashion with new NFA's for the two subexpressions b called r_8 and r_10 , we eventually construct the NFA for (a|b)*abb that we first met in Fig. 3.34. □

 Figure 3.46: NFA for r_7